Brantron/ventura_code_and_coffee/README.md

 Q: My Pull request is failing for a prettier error.
 What do I do?

-A: This codebase is setup to ensure we adhere to a set of coding standards.
+A: This codebase is setup to ensure we adhere to a set of coding standards using [prettier](https://prettier.io/).
 Running "npm install" should configure git to fix your files when you commit them.
 If there are any issues, please open a [bug report](https://github.com/Brantron/ventura_code_and_coffee/issues/new?assignees=&labels=&template=bug_report.md&title=)